SheetJS/sheetjs/docbits/62_colrow.md

 	/* row height is specified in one of the following ways: */ hpx?:    number;  // height in screen pixels hpt?:    number;  // height in points

+	level?:  number;  // 0-indexed outline / group level
 };
 ```

+Note: Excel UI displays the base outline level as `1` and the max level as `8`.
+The `level` field stores the base outline as `0` and the max level as `7`.

 <details>
 	<summary><b>Implementation details</b> (click to show)</summary>